Lazauya/ooss/README.md

 What I neglected to mention was that we actually generate separate arrays for ice+snow and just ice.
 This is because ice can always form, but snow can only form during the ticks that it rains.

+The comments in the code also offer some insight.